-Each class operates 'Golden Time' which takes place for 30mins on a Friday.
+Each class operates 'Golden Time' which takes place for 30 mins on a Friday.
 During this time, the children have access to Golden Time activities and resources.
 These resources are not used at any other time of the week; they are reserved purely for Golden Time.
 Lost Golden Time is not recoverable, but no child can lose all their Golden Time otherwise they lose the incentive to try and keep it.

 Positive Behaviour Certificates are awarded for consistently good, reliable behaviour and attendance and are given out in assemblies on Friday mornings.
-We hope that every child will receive at least one of these each year, but they are not freely given and really have to be earned, otherwise they become meaningless.